ActoMatics/GradeBook-app/readme.md

 # Code conventions in c#
 * methods/class/filenames/public member == use Upper Case;
+* Interface should start with a capital I -> example "public interface IBook"

 # Testing
 [Fact] = Declares that a method is a unit test.